punctum-im/protocol-old/PROTOCOL.md

 This information can be found by querying ``/api/v1/conference/<ID1>/users/<ID2>``, where ``<ID1>`` is the conference's ID and ``<ID2>`` is the user's ID.

-This information is stored in an object with the type "conference-user".
+This information is stored in an object with the type "conference_user".

 See more information about this object in the List of objects with properties.